 Carnivorous plants are bog plants and they like to be quite wet during the growing season.

 Plant them in special carnivorous plant soil, only about an inch deep if they are small.
-The special soil is a mix of peat moss and perlite which is perfect for these types of plants.
+The special soil is a mix which is perfect for these types of plants.

 Place them to the same depth at they were in the container you bought it in, not higher than the crown of the plant.